 The Chiro & Sports Med chiropractors will perform a thorough medical history and examination of the entire nervous system.
 This includes the neck and back to rule out other possible causes for dizziness.
-Decreased movement in the neck, chest back and jaw can be directly causes of vertigo.
+Decreased movement in the neck, chest back, and jaw can be direct causes of vertigo.
 This should be examined by one of our chiropractors.

-If our chiropractors suspect you have benign paroxysmal positional vertigo they will confirm the diagnosis by performing a maneuver called Dix-Hall Pike test.
+If our chiropractors suspect you have benign paroxysmal positional vertigo they will confirm the diagnosis by performing a maneuver called Dix-Hall Pike Test.
 The test involves the chiropractor putting the patient in the supine position, bending the head backward.
-The head is rotated 45 degrees to one side and held for 30 seconds.
+The head is then rotated 45 degrees to one side and held in that position for 30 seconds.
 The maneuver is repeated to the other side.
 If this test triggers symptoms to either side, the test is positive.
 Most often the symptoms will be most striking in the first 10 to 20 seconds.
 Symptoms then slow down towards the end of the test.

 What does the treatment consist of?

 The treatment for BPPV consists of the chiropractor performing a technique called Epley maneuver.
-After the chiropractorhas found what side the otoliths move, using Dix-Hall Pike test, it is then performed again.
+After the chiropractorhas found what side the otoliths move, using the Dix-Hall Pike Test, it is then performed again.
 30 seconds pass until the symptoms calm down.